zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/apache-nifi/_index.md

 provenancerepository-nifi-2   Bound     pvc-c01aec6b-4710-11e9-b1b0-42010a800055   5Gi        RWO            portworx-nifi-sc       1d
     ```

-4. Once the everything is up and running NiFi user interface is accessible here:
+5. Once the everything is up and running, you can access the NiFi user interface at the following URL:

     ```text
     http://<ANY_WORKER_NODE_IP>:<NIFI_HTTP_NODE_PORT>/nifi/